 - Large portions of Springfield, Westminster, Hartford, and Hartland.

 - Portions of Norwich and Windsor and new areas of Athens and Grafton

-October means that non-flight season Recommendations to Slow the Spread of Emerald Ash Borer are now in effect when moving ash from the infested area.
-With the heating season underway, and firewood deliveries actively occurring, it’s important to remember that untreated ash firewood should never move out of infested areas.
+We are still in the non-flight season for the Recommendations to Slow the Spread of Emerald Ash Borer until June 1st.
+If you are buying your firewood now for next winter, it’s important to remember that untreated ash firewood should never move out of infested areas.
 Be sure that your purchase or transportation of both log length and split firewood will not unnecessarily spread EAB.